-For the seventh year running, the Jay Heritage Center will host Westchester County’s annual Black History Month and Trailblazers Awards, sponsored by County Executive George Latimer, the African American Advisory Board, and the County Board of Legislators.
+For the seventh year running, the Jay Heritage Center hosted Westchester County’s annual Black History Month and Trailblazers Awards, sponsored by County Executive George Latimer, the African American Advisory Board, and the County Board of Legislators.

-A major theme of this year’s program will be commemoration of the 400th anniversary of the beginning of American slavery.
-This year’s honorees, recognized for their remarkable contributions to the community, will include Dave Thomas, Zachary Carter, Esq., Karen Hill, and Lena Anderson.
+A major theme of this year’s program was the commemoration of the 400th anniversary of the beginning of American slavery.
+This year’s honorees, recognized for their remarkable contributions to the community, included Dave Thomas, Zachary Carter, Esq., Karen Hill, and Lena Anderson.

 Zachary W. Carter served as the 78th Corporation Counsel of the City of New York from January 2014 through August 2019.
 As the chief legal officer of the city, he led the Law Department, which employs over 1,000 lawyers assigned across sixteen operating divisions to serve the multi-varied legal needs of the city, as well as its agencies, officers and employees.
 Mr. Carter advised the mayor and city commissioners on all legal issues affecting city policies and operations.
 Prior to his appointment as Corporation Counsel, Mr. Carter was a partner in the firm of Dorsey & Whitney LLP.
 He served as head of the Trial Group at the firm’s New York City Office and co-chair of the firm’s White Collar Crime and Civil Fraud practice.
 Mr. Carter served as the United States Attorney for the Eastern District of New York from 1993 to 1999 having been appointed by President Bill Clinton.
 During his tenure, he oversaw the high-profile civil rights prosecutions against the police officers who tortured a Haitian immigrant, Abner Louima, in 1997, and the individuals charged with the bias-motivated killing of a rabbinical student, Yankel Rosenbaum, during the Crown Heights riots in the summer of 1991.
 Mr. Carter is a graduate of Cornell University and the New York University School of Law.